-- Capital Projects oversaw the construction of the Teddie E. Pryor Sr., Social Services Building.
-Construction was completed and the building became occupied in the Fall of 2022. - Azalea Complex Phase II (aka Public Works/Facilities Office Building and Shops) is currently in the design phase. - Tri-County Biological Science Center In partnership with Berkeley and Dorchester Counties, Charleston County took the lead in creating a Tri-County Biological Science Center.
+- Azalea Complex Phase II (aka Public Works/Facilities Office Building and Shops) is currently under construction with a projected completion of early 2026. - Tri-County Biological Science Center In partnership with Berkeley and Dorchester Counties, Charleston County took the lead in creating a Tri-County Biological Science Center.
 The Center will reduce the statewide criminal DNA backlog for the Tri-county area.
 Once construction is completed, there will be a forensic lab accreditation process before the facility can begin operations.